 - Set your salary based on your industry-standard, location, and profits (or projected profits)

 - Look at your P&L statement: Deduct your own pay from that amount.
 This is important so you can first tackle important business expenses, and then pay yourself from the amount leftover.

 - Pick a payroll schedule (and stick to it)!
 In the US, it's most common to pay yourself and employees twice a month.

 To learn more about how to pay yourself and what is a reasonable amount, check out this article.

 How To Price Your Podcast

-One of the most challenging and critical pieces to starting your podcast is determining how much to charge for your podcast.
+One of the most challenging aspects to starting a podcast is determining how much to charge for your podcast.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.